 One of the problems encountered in the movement to end sexual exploitation is the fact that many people—most people, perhaps—aren’t aware of the problem, let alone the size of the problem.
 Even if and when they are aware of the problem, a common assumption is that sex trafficking is a problem “somewhere else.”
 Blind Eyes…

 Although some attempt to claim that fully decriminalizing prostitution would make life safer for women and children, real-life examples of exploitation continue to prove that young women and girls are at increased risk of sexual exploitation when prostitution is fully decriminalized.
 Case in point: In Colombia, an Instagram model nicknamed “La Madame” was arrested for…

-Staples, Zillow, Xfinity, and Excellence Resorts have placed ads on SeekingArrangement (and therefore helped fund its sexually exploitive message).
-Research has found that “the majority of sugar dating and other similar sex for money ‘mutually beneficial arrangements’ are illegal, as they are forms of prostitution, and state prostitution statutes should reflect this reality, regardless of…
+Staples, Zillow, and Xfinity, have placed ads on SeekingArrangement (and therefore helped fund its sexually exploitive message).
+Research has found that “the majority of sugar dating and other similar sex for money ‘mutually beneficial arrangements’ are illegal, as they are forms of prostitution, and state prostitution statutes should reflect this reality, regardless of the wealth…